iPurpl3x/vish-project/readme.txt

     * Run a python web server in root directory (python3 -m http.server 8080)

+    * Click on a bubble on the world map to load the data for the selected country

+    * Click on the (X) next to the selected country to get the global data

+    * Click the compare button to get a second instance to compare two different countries

+    * Hover over the charts/bars/bubbles to get detailed information

+    * Use the Up/Down-Arrows to change the position of the attribute containers

+    * Click on the speech bubble to see the questions from the survey for each attribute

 # brief list of implemented visualization techniques

     * world map

     * bar chart

     * stacked bar chart

     * clock combined with color gradient

     * bubble chart

     * hover

     * flexible attribute containers

     * comparison